Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 ### Problem Statement

 The primary goal is to identify smartphones' make-model based solely on their physical data.
-This can be measured by a simple label classification accuracy score.
+This can be measured by the F1 score.

 As a secondary target, it would be interesting to cluster the phones and see if a natural separation of the samples occur based on their make-models.
 This can be measured by weighting the representation of each phone make-models into the clusters.